leobudima/elogii-blog/content/upselling-and-cross-selling-with-delivery.md

 * **Where do you want to upsell and cross-sell?** (the local last-mile vs. national or international delivery)
 * **When do you want to offer upsells and cross-sells?** (before or during the drop-off; with a specific type of delivery like free home delivery or priority shipping; on certain days, or during seasonal sales events)

-## 2. Decide what products to upsell or cross-sell
+### 2. Decide what products to upsell or cross-sell

 Once you have a clear strategy when you want to offer upsells and cross-sells, you now have to decide what they are.

 And while your offer could include the entire product catalogue, it’s best to do some testing first.

-With upselling, start with your best-sellers and move forward from there.
+**With upselling, start with your best-sellers and move forward from there.**

 If your customers are stuck on those products, try recommending that they buy two or more of them at a discount.

-With cross-selling, start matching different accessories to corresponding products.
+**With cross-selling, start matching different accessories to corresponding products.**

 For example, if you operate a beverage delivery, you can start to cross-sell pints with variety 12-packs, or taps with draught beer.

 After a certain period, you can change the offers and move on to test your other products.

-## 3. Test and analyze customer data
+### 3. Test and analyze customer data

-When creating upsell and cross-sell offers, it’s critical to take some time to evaluate consumer data.
+When creating upsell and cross-sell offers, it’s critical to take some time to **evaluate consumer data**.

 This might be useful for several reasons.

 First, it helps you identify the right customers for the pitch.

-Targeting returning customers might prove more lucrative since they have a history of doing business with your delivery.
+**Targeting returning customers might prove more lucrative since they have a history of doing business with your delivery.**

-In fact, according to [**Marketing Metrics**](https://www.amazon.com/Marketing-Metrics-Definitive-Measuring-Performance/dp/0137058292), the authors point out that _“The probability of selling to a new prospect is 5-20%.
+In fact, according to [**Marketing Metrics**](https://www.amazon.com/Marketing-Metrics-Definitive-Measuring-Performance/dp/0137058292), the authors point out that:

+> _“The probability of selling to a new prospect is 5-20%.
 The probability of selling to an existing customer is 60-70%.”_

 ![probability-of-upselling-cross-selling-groove](/blog/uploads/probability-of-upselling-cross-selling-groove.jpg "The probability of selling to new prospects vs. existing customers")

 Source: [**Groove**](https://www.groovehq.com/support/upsells)

 You can also use data to track movement on your website, including purchase trends.

-This can help you to detect key products your customers consider before checkout, which may be a good upsell or cross-sell opportunity.
+This can help you to **detect key products your customers consider before checkout**, which may be a good upsell or cross-sell opportunity.

-## 4. Adjust your supply chain and inventory
+### 4. Adjust your supply chain and inventory

 Without the ability to track and monitor orders and compare them to stock, depots get depleted quickly.

 Drivers end up leaving for their routes with empty vans.

 And they miss out on a chance to pitch offers to customers.

-So before you start upselling and cross-selling through delivery, you need to adjust the supply chain and align it with your inventory.
-This will allow you to maintain stock even [**when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/).
+So before you start upselling and cross-selling through delivery, you need to **adjust the supply chain and align it with your inventory**.

+This will allow you to maintain stock even [**when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/ "when demand exceeds your capacity").

-First, you will either have to increase the supply orders, the supply order frequency, or the rate of production.
+First, you will either have to **increase the supply orders**, **the supply order frequency**, or **the rate of production**.

 So you will need to consolidate all of your supply vendors to efficiently manage storage, as well.

 At the same time, you will also have to evaluate key sites in the supply chain network.

-This means choosing between [**planning at a depot level vs. centralized multi-depot planning**](https://elogii.com/blog/how-to-effectively-plan-your-deliveries-planning-at-a-depot-level-vs-centralized-multi-depot-planning/).
+This means choosing between [**planning at a depot level vs. centralized multi-depot planning**](https://elogii.com/blog/how-to-effectively-plan-your-deliveries-planning-at-a-depot-level-vs-centralized-multi-depot-planning/ "planning at a depot level vs multi-depot planning").

 Once you cover all of these points, you stock your vehicles full of products.

-So not only will your drivers be able to upsell and cross-sell products, but you will be one step closer to [**building an agile delivery operation**](https://elogii.com/blog/agile-delivery-operations/) with storage on wheels to boot.
+So not only will your drivers be able to upsell and cross-sell products, but you will be one step closer to [**building an agile delivery operation**](https://elogii.com/blog/agile-delivery-operations/ "building an agile delivery operation") with storage on wheels to boot.

-## 5. Equip and train drivers and delivery agents
+### 5. Equip and train drivers and delivery agents

 As mentioned, analyzing data helps you create better upsell and cross-sell offers.

 But collecting customer data helps your drivers seal the deal at the door, as well.

 Using [**a driver app**](https://play.google.com/store/apps/details?id=com.elogii.delivery.mobile&hl=en_IN) gives drivers access to vital customer information.

 They can use that data to craft a personalized sales pitch and persuade customers to buy the upsell or cross-sell product.

 ![driver-app-for-delivery](/blog/uploads/delivery_app.png "A driver app showing customer information by eLogii.com")

 But this still might not be enough to close a sale.

 So, you should free up some resources to train your delivery agents in successful sales tactics, or start hiring solid drivers with a background in sales.

-## 6. Integrate a delivery management solution
+### 6. Integrate a delivery management solution

 Upselling and cross-selling products during delivery depends on full control and visibility over every part of your operation.

 From the moment a customer checks out his purchase, to when a driver pitches the new product at his door, you need to have insight into every task and process before your drivers can start closing deals.

 That requires a holistic approach to delivery management.

 So, relying on a host of disconnected apps can’t cut it.
-Instead, you have to integrate an end-to-end solution, like [**delivery management software**](https://elogii.com/blog/what-is-delivery-management-software-and-how-is-it-different-from-everything-else-on-the-market/).
+Instead, you have to integrate an end-to-end solution, like **delivery management software**.

-Taking [**a platform approach to delivery managemen**](https://elogii.com/blog/delivery-management-platforms/)t lets you plan, manage and review orders, supplies, inventory, and the fulfilment process all on one dashboard.
+**Taking a platform approach to delivery management lets you plan, manage and review orders, supplies, inventory, and the fulfilment process all on one dashboard.**

 Software solutions like these use APIs to integrate with any other system or app, like your website or your Shopify account.

 This makes it easier for you to build on what you have, and upsell or cross-sell both online and live.

-The tool can seamlessly handle dozens of tasks, orders, deliveries, vehicles, fleets, drivers, teams, and routes, all the while optimizing each part of the operation for maximum efficiency.
+The tool can seamlessly handle dozens of tasks, orders, deliveries, vehicles, fleets, drivers, teams, and routes, all the while **optimizing each part of the operation for maximum efficiency**.

 This means drivers spend less time focusing on how to get to your customer, and more time on how to best sell them your products.

 Plus, delivery management software offers other great features as well:

 * Single or multi-depot planning
 * Task scheduling